 “A new study suggests that Alzheimer’s caregivers need and want to access support resources and that perhaps the experience of care giving has made them consider the possibility of their own future needs.
 And there is no doubt that the current number and expected increase in the foreseeable future of individuals with dementia and Alzheimer’s disease will necessitate it.

 “According to the Alzheimer’s Association, “the number of Americans living with Alzheimer’s disease is growing — and growing fast.
 An estimated 5.5 million Americans of all ages have Alzheimer’s disease.”

-Of those Americans living with Alzheimer’s dementia in 2017:
+Of those Americans living with Alzheimer’s dementia: